-VDOT completed a preliminary Permit Determination for I-95 Safety Improvements at Route 3 and Option 1, dated August 25, 2016, concluding that water quality permits are required for the Project based on the RFP Conceptual Plans.
+VDOT completed a preliminary Permit Determination, dated August 25, 2016, concluding that water quality permits are required for the Project based on the RFP Conceptual Plans.
 The Offeror should note that the preliminary Permit Determination and wetland delineations are provided for informational purposes only.
 The Design-Builder will be responsible for verifying permit requirements prior to construction.
 Regulatory agencies will make the final determination as to which state/federal water quality permits will be required during coordination with the Design-Builder.